The cost of raising a child to 21 is estimated at over £200,000 – a wail-inducing sum. Yet there are loads of tips 'n' tricks to save.

 Companies spend billions of pounds a year on marketing, advertising and teaching staff to sell.
 But we don’t get any "buyers’ training", and neither do our kids.

 Get free cash to study (not just for kids!)

 Studying isn't just for kids 'n' teens.
 Whether you or a family member want to get a degree, learn a new language or even study part time, there may be a grant or free course to help.

 Quickly turn old family mobiles into cash

-With kids and teens often getting through handsets quickly, families can soon accumilate old, unused mobile phones.
-But a mass of companies offer to recycle old gadgets for money, making this an easy way to make extra cash.
+With kids and teens often getting through handsets quickly, families can soon accumilate old, unused mobile phones but there is an easy way to get some cash back.

 Switch to boost interest on stagnant savings

 If you're building a family nest egg, don't neglect it.
-With interest rates at horrendous lows, the only way to get a decent amount's to treat your savings a bit like a job and put time in to maintain the best rates:
+With interest rates at horrendous lows, the only way to get a decent amount's to treat your savings a bit like a job.

 Get back lost Tesco Clubcard vouchers